Skip to content

 Is It Hard to Get Into CUNY Queens College?
 Acceptance Rate & Requirements

-As a public institution in Queens, New York, CUNY Queens College admits a majority of applicants, with an acceptance rate of roughly 64%.
+As a public institution in Queens, New York, CUNY Queens College offers a realistic path to admission, with roughly 64% of applicants receiving an offer.
 Admitted students typically arrive with an average SAT score near 1,120.
-The school reports a graduation rate of roughly 56%.
+The graduation rate is roughly 56%.

 Can I Afford It?